Yoga is a tremendously ancient art, used for centuries not only to strengthen and improve the body, but also to help the soul.

 Our modern understanding of yoga is very far removed from the all-encompassing philosophy which used to be the basis of yogic practice, and our reduction of the art says a lot about the modern mindset.

-Traditional yoga is about much more than just improving your physique – it’s a transformative and transcendent art, which aims to aid people in their spiritual journey.
+Traditional yoga is about much more than just improving your physique – it’s a transformative and transcendent art, which aims to aid people in their spiritual journey and heal their souls.

 The increasingly superficial nature of the world, and a Western dualist philosophy which asserts (inaccurately) that mind, body, and soul are separate entities have, however, ensured that much modern yoga is reduced to a means of looking pretty.

 However, even science is now coming to the understanding that yoga, if used correctly, really can be just as good for your mind and soul as it is for your body.

 How yoga can benefit your state of mind and soul